kyco/kyco-weatherfeed/README.md

     Download or clone the repo

-Change the WOEID in `core.js` to the city/area you want the to pull weather for.
+Change the `location` variable in `core.js` to your city's WOEID.

 To find your city's WOEID use: http://woeid.rosselliot.co.nz/lookup/

-Once you have the WOEID change the `location` variable in `core.js` to your city's WOEID.

 Configuration
 -------------

 This weather feed was built with SASS and custom weather icons.
-- If you wish to change the styling you will have to install ruby and SASS first.
+- If you wish to change the styling you will have to install Ruby and SASS first.
 - You can fully customise the weather icons, just replace the icons in the `images/weather_icons` directory with your own.